john-lay/castle-plun-darr/README.md

 # Sprites
 The sprites are presented as a Bitmap sprite sheet using the popular _hot pink_ background colour `#ff00ff` and as a gif to demonstrate.

-Each frame is 64x64 pixels in size and has been ripped using [AnimGet](https://mugenarchive.com/forums/downloads.php?do=file&id=61108-animget-michael-menne) and composed using Photoshop.
+Each frame has been ripped using [AnimGet](https://mugenarchive.com/forums/downloads.php?do=file&id=61108-animget-michael-menne) and composed using Photoshop.

 ## Liono

 The main protagonist of the game.
 Liono has animation frames for walking, crouching and jumping.
 As well as attack animations for these stances.

+`Each frame is 64x64 pixels in size`

 ### Walk
 ![walk animation](https://github.com/john-lay/castle-plun-darr/raw/develop/sprites/walk.gif)